![]() |

-I first prepared this
+I first prepared this material

-they are in a variety of European languages in their Medieval or Renaissance
+are in a variety of European languages in their Medieval or Renaissance

 forms.
 Since I am not a linguist, I have relied on secondary sources.